The Black Cat | Silver Lake

 Images courtesy of ONE National Gay & Lesbian Archives at the USC Libraries

-In 2007, The Black Cat was recognized by the Cultural Heritage Commission of the City of Los Angeles as Historic-Cultural Monument #939.
-A commemorative plaque on the façade of the building honors The Black Cat as the site of the first documented LGBT civil rights demonstration in the nation.
+In 2007, The Black Cat was recognized by the Los Angeles Cultural Heritage Commission as Historic-Cultural Monument #939.
+A commemorative plaque on the façade of the building honors The Black Cat as the site of the first documented LGBTQ civil rights demonstration in the nation.

-In 2022, The State of California designated The Black Cat Tavern Historical Landmark #1063, marking the first and only California Historical Landmark that recognizes California's LGBTQ+ history.
-In 2023, a commemorative plaque was installed on the corner of Sunset and Hyperion honoring the monumental history of the location.
+In 2022, the State of California designated The Black Cat Historical Landmark #1063, the first and only California Historical Landmark to recognize California's LGBTQ history.
+A commemorative plaque on the corner of Sunset and Hyperion marks the monumental civil and human rights history of the location.

 purchase e-gift card